Converting blood TAC to plasma TAC

 The kinetics of RBC transport can be studied in vitro by incubating blood samples at +37 °C with radiotracer for different times before separating plasma.
 The procedure should be repeated for the main metabolites (Nahmias et al., 2000).

-Tracer distribution between plasma and blood cells
+Distribution of radiopharmaceutical between plasma and blood cells

 Blood cell to plasma partition coefficient (rRBC/P) can be measured In vitro in +37 °C by adding a known amount of radioactivity into a known volume of fresh blood (providing CB), centrifuging the sample, and sampling a known volume of plasma.
 Radioactivity of the plasma sample is measured to calculate CP.
 Blood cell to plasma ratio is then calculated as (Bower, 1982):

-- Tracer persists in plasma
+- Radiopharmaceutical persists in plasma

-- Tracer persists in red blood cells
+- Radiopharmaceutical persists in red blood cells

-- Tracer penetrates RBC membrane instantly
+- Radiopharmaceutical penetrates RBC membrane instantly

-- Tracer penetrates RBC membrane slowly
+- Radiopharmaceutical penetrates RBC membrane slowly

-If PET tracer, or any radioactive metabolite in plasma, can not penetrate the red blood cell membrane, or the concentration inside RBCs is negligible because of high plasma protein binding, then CRBC=0.
+If PET radiopharmaceutical, or any radioactive metabolite in plasma, can not penetrate the red blood cell membrane, or the concentration inside RBCs is negligible because of high plasma protein binding, then CRBC=0.
 The concentrations in plasma and blood are related by the equation

 Thus, plasma-to-blood ratio is: